Author: Michael Bender

 Headshot of Michael Bender.

-Michael is a geneticist who handles grants in the areas of RNA processing, protein synthesis, mRNA metabolism and translational control, and regulatory RNAs as well as grants for the Postbaccalaureate Research Education Program.
-He also oversees the NIGMS Human Genetic Cell Repository.
+Before his retirement in June 2024, Michael handled grants in the areas of RNA processing, protein synthesis, mRNA metabolism and translational control, and regulatory RNAs as well as grants for the Postbaccalaureate Research Education Program.
+He also oversaw the NIGMS Human Genetic Cell Repository.

 Posts by Michael Bender